-- What are my treatment options? - What type of treatment do you recommend for me and why? - What are the risks and benefits of the treatment options? - What are the possible side effects from my treatments and how can I manage them? - l get it? - Are there any clinical trials that are appropriate for me?
+- What are my treatment options? - What type of treatment do you recommend for me and why? - What are the risks and benefits of the treatment options? - What are the possible side effects from my treatments and how can I manage them? - When do I start treatment?
+How long will it last? - How often will I receive treatment? - Are there any clinical trials that are appropriate for me?
 If so, how do I get more information?